ninegua/ic-nix/README.md

 **WARNING**

-Releases are built against the latest main branches of each project on a weekly update schedule.
+Releases are built against the latest main branches of each project at the time.
 They may not always work.
 Please understand the risks before proceed.

 **Supported projects**